JDLeongomez/CODEC/content/en/publication/Kleisner2024Distinctiveness-femininity/index.md

   on the role of symmetry as one of the key constituents of attractiveness in the human face.'
 authors:
-- karel
+- Karel Kleisner
 - Petr Tureček
 - S. Adil Saribay
 - Ondřej Pavlovič
-- admin
+- juan-david-leongomez
-- scr
+- S. Craig Roberts
-- jh
+- Jan Havlíček
 - Jaroslava Varella Valentova
 - Silviu Apostol
 - Robert Mbe Akoko